-MODERN SLAVERY ACT: WHAT WE'RE DOING TO FIGHT MODERN SLAVERY AND HUMAN TRAFFICKING
+MODERN SLAVERY ACT: WHAT WE'RE CONTINUING TO DO IN THE FIGHT AGAINST MODERN SLAVERY AND HUMAN TRAFFICKING

-As a global company, BMC understands that modern slavery and human trafficking is one of the fastest-growing activities of trans-national criminal organizations and has the potential to affect every country across the world.
+As a global company, BMC understands that modern slavery and human trafficking remains one of the fastest-growing activities of trans-national criminal organizations, having the potential to affect every country across the world.
 BMC believes that respect for human rights is integral to being a responsible company.
 It is why the prevention of forced, bonded and trafficked labour, are key elements of our own employees' Code of Conduct and our Third Party Code of Conduct with suppliers.
+We implemented a system of policies and procedures to raise awareness of, and fight, modern slavery and human trafficking when the UK government first called for such measures to be put into place and this is our statement of continuing support in that fight.